MchRaef/magical_widget.flutter/README.md

 ## Acknowledgments

-* Inspired by the active and motivated Dart and Flutter communities, especially by the built_values package developed by David Morgan TK
+* Inspired by the active and motivated Dart and Flutter communities, especially by the built_values package developed by David Morgan